Raii-Azevedo/Pokemon/README.md

 ## 🚀 How to use
-- Clique no botão "Generate" que o app irá randomicamente gerar um carta Pokémon.
+- Clique no botão "Generate" que o app irá randomicamente gerar uma carta Pokémon.
 - Click on the "Generate" button and the app will dynamically generate a Pokémon card.

 ## Ferramentas